 - 1. Check that system static pressure is within acceptable limits (minimum 1.2" WC - ,maximum 1.3" WC).
 You can use a U-tube manometer to check the external static pressure on the duct system. - 1.
 Puncture a 1/4" diameter hole in the plenum duct at least 18" from the fan coil unit. - 2.
 Insert the high-side manometer tube into the hole so that the end is approximately flush with the inside wall of the plenum, and perpendicular to the direction of airflow. - 3.
 System static pressure should be between 1.2" and 1.3" WC. - a.
 If the pressure is higher than 1.2" provide additional supply runs to increase airflow or lower the fan speed by turning the fan speed adjustment for the current mode of operation counter-clockwise to reduce the static pressure. - b.
-If the pressure is lower than 1.2", look for leaks in the supply plenum, restrictions in the return system (including clogged filters) If more than the recommended number of supply runs are installed, you may install flow restrictors (orifices) in these runs.
-If the number of runs is appropriate for the load, increase the static pressure by turning fan speed adjustment for the current mode of operation clockwise to increase the static pressure. - 2.
-Check that blower motor amp draw compares with After start-up, allow the system to operate for fan coil unit rating plate.
+If the pressure is lower than 1.2", look for leaks in the supply plenum, restrictions in the return system (including clogged filters) If more than the recommended number of supply runs are installed. you may install flow restrictors (orifices) in these runs.
+If the number of runs is appropriate for the load, increase the static pressure by turning fan speed adjustment for the current mode of operation clockwise to increase the static pressure. - fan coil unit rating plate.
 Amp draw shown on plate is the FLA of motor (not the actual running amps) and will vary with the pressure and voltage. - 3.
-Place the thermostat cooling indicator in COOL position, which will start the outdoor unit.
+Place the thermostat cooling indicator in COOL position. which will start the outdoor unit.
 Let the system run at least 30 minutes to stabilize operating conditions. - 4.
 For outdoor unit start-up, follow manufacturer's instructions.